DemianParkhomenko/uni-unix/README.md

 # uni-unix
 Tasks at the university, subject UNIX operating system.
+3 semester